Spica-Vir/Spica-Vir.github.io/_posts/2022-01-11-Connect to the Imperial Cluster.md

 # Usage
 The [qsub](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/qsub.html) job scheduler is implemented on Imperial cluster.

-* `availability` Check the availability resources
+* `availability` Check the availability resources;
-* `qsub filename.qsub` Submit the job 'filename'
+* `qsub filename.qsub` Submit the job 'filename';
-* `qstat` Check the state of submitted jobs
+* `qstat` Check the state of submitted jobs;
-* `qdel jobID` Kill the process with the ID number 'jobID'
+* `qdel jobID` Kill the process with the ID number 'jobID'.

+The `module` commands can be used to examine/load publicly accessible modules.

+- `module avail` List all the available modules;
+- `module load mod_name` Load a specific module, 'mod_name';
+- `module list` List all the loaded modules in the current environment;
+- `module help mod_name` Check the instructions of the module 'mod_name'.

+Note: There is a CRYSTAL14 module in the list.
+For users in NMH's group, the latest CRYSTAL edition is available, so do not use that module.

 # CX1 vs. CX2